I have experience with Super Affiliate Network and in this review will share exactly what occurred when I tried it, and why (spoiler), I left.

 I want to show you the things I discovered within the program (At least the $1 trial I tried).
 I would have gladly paid $47/month and even the initial $37 without even going through a trial if I would have been given some indication that I would see the lessons, but because there’s constant permission required, I stuck to the trial.

 The original sales video of Misha’s is quite good.
-The person (Misha) explains that you’re learning affiliate marketing which to me was a relief, because I though it would be an MLM.
-Then I purchased the trial because it was totally worth it.
+The person (Misha) explains that you’re learning affiliate marketing which to me was a relief, because I though it would be an MLM in which case, I’d say adios to the program and never recommend it.

-Once purchasing, I was led to an up-sell for the $297.
-To be honest, I didn’t pay attention too much to the video that was playing to sell me this because I just wanted to get into the members area.
+Upon purchasing, I was led to an up-sell for the $297.
+To be honest, I didn’t pay attention too much to the video that was playing to sell me this up-sell because I just wanted to get into the members area.

 What followed was a questionnaire where I was asked how much money I want to make, if I’ve done internet marketing before and the typical things I’ve seen many times on these types of things.
 Usually these kinds of forms appear where there’s one of three things present in a program: